Australia's high performance sports conference

 Bringing together high performance coaches, directors, managers and support staff to address strategies to support Australia’s high performance sports system.

-World Class to World Best is a bi-annual event.
+World Class to World Best is an annual event.

 World Class to World Best - November 2016

 The Australian Institute of Sport (AIS) hosted the World Class to World Best: Australia's high performance sports conference in Canberra, November 2016.

 In this podcast, listen to:

 - The Rio Coach Panel with Michael Blackburn (2016 Coach of the Year, AIS Sport Performance Awards), Tim Decker, Andrea King and Brad Dubberley;

 - Stress, learning and performance execution with Professor Christian Cook; and

 - Sleep and stress - an essential detail to performance with Dr Charli Sargent.

 AIS takes conference audience from World Class to World Best

 The audience stepped away from the AIS World Class to World Best Conference in Canberra clear on one thing—taking time to celebrate achievements is a crucial part of weathering the peaks and troughs of high performance sport.